Does Certified Mail Require a Signature? USPS Rules for 2025 Explained

 What If No One Is Home?

-If no one is available to sign, USPS leaves a delivery notice.
-The recipient can pick it up at the post office by signing for it there.
-Certified Mail is not simply left in a mailbox.
+If no one is available to sign, USPS leaves a PS Form 3849 delivery notice.
+They may attempt redelivery, or the recipient can pick it up at their local post office within 15 days.

 What’s a Return Receipt?